1. Decommissioning and site preparation works overview

 All the assessments were submitted to Flintshire County Council (FCC) and Natural Resource Wales (NRW) for review and have been approved to allow works to start.

-Health and safety
+4. Health and safety

-Return to the Decommissioning and site preparation works page
+Return to the Decommissioning and Site Preparation Works page